KDE/homerun/README_MODELS.md

 - mandatory: yes

 Triggers the action associated with the item at row "row".
-Returns true if the trigger started an action outside of SAL, false if it did not.
+Returns true if the trigger started an action outside of Home Run, false if it did not.
 Returning false can happen if the action failed or if it was handled in another way, for example because the model emitted openSourceRequested().

 ## Signals
 ## openSourceRequested(QString source)